 While electric can openers are long-lasting, replacing the batteries every so often may be an inconvenience to some.
 Since batteries are not included, you’ll have to provide your own.

-For smooth turning that helps reduce hand fatigue, the Zyliss Lock N’ Lift Manual Can Opener (view at Amazon) is the best handheld choice.
+For smooth, comfortable turning, the Zyliss Lock N’ Lift Manual Can Opener (view at Amazon) is the best handheld choice.
 It allows for hands-free disposal of the can lid and tucks away nicely in drawers.
 If you prefer an electric can opener, the model by Hamilton Beach (view at Amazon) eliminates sharp edges when opening standard-size and pop-top cans.

 Why Trust Simply Recipes?

-Lacey Bourassa is a health and wellness writer with a specialty in food-related topics and a passion for kitchen gadgets.
+Lacey Muinos is a wellness writer with a specialty in food-related topics and a passion for kitchen gadgets.
 She has an impressive collection of small kitchen appliances and tools.
 Since she goes through a decent amount of canned beans and vegetables, she relies heavily on her manual can opener.